EdsonEduardo26/EdsonEduardo26/README.md

 My name is Edson Eduardo 👦

+I'm **19** years old

 I'm a future IT manager! 👨‍💻💻

-My methodology is to always seek more knowledge and never stop
+My methodology is to always seek more knowledge and never stop 🚀

 ### 🌍 "Conhecimento nunca é demais!" 🧠